anbox-cloud/discourse-docs/installation-quickstart.md

-With this quick start guide and some tools from Canonical, you'll have a Anbox Cloud running on the cloud of your choice in minutes!
+With this quick start guide and some tools from Canonical, you'll have an Anbox Cloud running on the cloud of your choice in minutes!

 ## What you'll need